-- The U.S. Department of Energy and others continue efforts to bring down the cost of renewable-based electricity production and develop more efficient coal-based electricity production with carbon capture, utilization, and storage.
+- The U.S. Department of Energy and others continue efforts to bring down the cost of renewable-based electricity production and develop more efficient fossil-fuel-based electricity production with carbon capture, utilization, and storage.
 Wind-based electricity production, for example, is growing rapidly in the United States and globally.

 Research Focuses On Overcoming Challenges

 - Meeting the Hydrogen Shot clean hydrogen cost target of $1/kg H2 by 2030 (and interim target of $2/kg H2 by 2025) through improved understanding of performance, cost, and durability trade-offs of electrolyzer systems under predicted future dynamic operating modes using CO2-free electricity.

 - Reducing the capital cost of the electrolyzer unit and the balance of the system.